gantry/docs/pages/01.gantry5/01.basics/01.key-features/docs.md

 * __Advanced typography__

-  Powerful typography from Bootstrap provides styling for tables, forms, buttons, and other standard interface elements [^1].
+  Powerful typography from Bootstrap provides styling for tables, forms, buttons, and other standard interface elements.

 * __Joomla base styling__